 Dr. Hatchwell co-founded Population Diagnostics and manages the scientific operations at our UK site.
-He has engaged in genetic research for 20 years including as an Investigator at Cold Spring Harbor Laboratory and, most recently, an Associate Professor and Director of the Genomics Core Facility at SUNY at Stony Brook.
-He is currently an Adjunct Associate Professor in the Department of Pathology at SUNY at Stony Brook.
-Dr. Hatchwell’s clinical and technical expertise in investigating human genetic disorders led him to recognize early on that human genetic diversity was grossly underestimated, there was a critical need to comprehensively understand the vast spectrum of normal genetic variation in the population and that rare variants are largely responsible for causing common disease – the underlying principles of the genetic biomarker discovery technology of Population Diagnostics.
-He is recognized as a key collaborator in the development of one of the first genome-wide BAC-based comparative genomic hybridization (CGH) microarray platforms and remains at the forefront of cytogenetic and genome analysis through early adoption of leading edge technologies.
+He has engaged in genetic research for 25 years including as an Investigator at Cold Spring Harbor Laboratory and an Associate Professor and Director of the Genomics Core Facility at SUNY at Stony Brook, where he maintains adjunct status.
+He is a certified Medical Geneticist (UK) with many years of experience in clinical practice.
+Dr. Hatchwell's clinical and technical expertise in investigating human genetic disorders led him to recognize early on that human genetic diversity was grossly underestimated, there was a critical need to comprehensively understand the vast spectrum of normal genetic variation in the population and that rare variants are largely responsible for causing common disease – the underlying principles of the genetic biomarker discovery technology of Population Diagnostics.
+He is recognized as a key contributor in the development of one of the first genome-wide BAC-based comparative genomic hybridization (CGH) microarray platforms and remains at the forefront of cytogenetic and genome analysis through early adoption of leading edge technologies.
 Dr. Hatchwell collaborates with human genetics researchers worldwide, is a coauthor on numerous peer-reviewed articles, encompassing both clinical genetics and genome technologies, and is senior editor of a book series aimed at educating medical specialists on genetic principles and practices.
-He is also a certified Medical Geneticist (UK) with many years of experience in clinical practice.
 Dr. Hatchwell received his medical degree from the University of Cambridge, his DPhil in Molecular Genetics from the University of Oxford, and was a Wellcome Advanced Clinical Training Fellow.
 He also holds a degree (BA) from the Open University (UK), with a strong emphasis on Mathematics.